fiorellaguillen/portfolio_/content/home/intro.md

 ---
 # Use the Intro widget of the Blog template
-widget: about.avatar
+widget: about

-# This file represents a page section.
-headless: true
+# Put Your Section Options Here (title, background etc.)
+title: Biography
+weight: 10 # Position of section on page

 # Order that this section will appear in.
 weight: 10